 During the month of December, Kim McNett will practice her art of interpretive drawing and journaling in an open studio at the Bunnell Street Arts Center.
 Kim’s residency work will focus on the ecology of the Beluga Wetlands as they relate to the carbon cycle and climate stability.
 This conceptual exploration will be developed into a mural for the Homer Airport.

 Join artist-naturalist Kim McNett in fostering a personal connection to time and place through journaling.
 Kim will share her strategies and techniques for designing nature journal pages inspired by the Homer area in winter.

-December 6th, 9th, 13th, 6 to 8 pm in person for five masked participants, zoom for others.
+Snow Day Update: December 9th, 13th, and 16th 6 to 8 pm in person for five masked participants.